 With three straight wins to cap a five-game road trip, the Canes are coming home happy.
 Perhaps no one is happier, though, than Steven Lorentz, who netted his first NHL goal - the game winner, no less - on Tuesday night in Nashville.
 Lorentz follows up a banner night with a banner appearance on the podcast to discuss his journey to the NHL, the feeling of scoring his first goal and what it means to be a Hurricane.

-Nigel Wheeler is the General Counsel for the Carolina Hurricanes.
-Wheeler recounts his winding career path into the sports industry that began in broadcast journalism, transitioned into a touring band, steered into law and landed in hockey.
-Wheeler comments on the importance of Black representation, explores how hockey can grow in the Black community and explains the strategic reason behind being a one-car family.
+Nigel Wheeler is the General Counsel for the Hurricanes.
+Wheeler recounts his winding path into the sports industry that began in broadcast journalism, transitioned into a touring band, steered into law and landed in hockey.
+Wheeler comments on the importance of Black representation, explores how hockey can grow in the Black community and explains the strategy behind being a one-car family.

 One year after that magical night in Toronto, we reconnect with EBUG extraordinaire and Canes legend David Ayres.
 Ayres updates us on what life has been like in the last year, recounts some favorite memories from the night and the whirlwind that followed and teases a Disney film in the works.
 Then, Mike and Michael answer your voicemails.

 Larry Perkins is the Vice President of Guest Relations and an Assistant General Manager for PNC Arena.
 Perkins chronicles his humble beginnings in rural North Carolina, his journey to New York City with only $1.72 to his name and his path to leadership today.
 Perkins also explores how he's experienced racism and explains why he wears a suit every day.